RJ Barrett: Montverde Academy (2015–2018)

-Freshman year (2015–16)
+Sophomore year (2015–16)

 In September 2015, one week after touring top prep schools in the United States, Barrett announced that he would leave St. Marcellinus.
 Later in the month, he transferred to Montverde Academy, a school in Montverde, Florida, with a decorated basketball program.
 Barrett made the decision in order to "take his game to another level" but described the transition as "rough".
 On December 7, he chipped in a team-high 18 points in a nationally televised game versus Huntington Prep School.
 Barrett erupted for 31 points on December 21, in a loss to Chino Hills High School at the City of Palms Classic quarterfinal.
 On April 15, 2016, he tallied 22 points and eight rebounds at the 2016 Jordan Brand Classic International Game, earning game MVP honors.
 At the end of the season, after leading Montverde Academy in scoring, Barrett was named to the MaxPreps Freshman All-American First Team.

-Sophomore year (2016–17)
+Junior year (2016–17)

 "I love the kid.
 I think he's really, really talented.
 He can handle the ball, can get to the basketball at will; he's tough, he's competitive ... he can go both ways, offensively.
 Defensively he's not afraid to guard the best player on the other team.
 As a coach you can't ask for much more, which is why he's the camp MVP."